mkumar183/my-diaries/01 - Diary Self/articles-blogs/Cultivate Detachment.md

 Attachments cause us pain of loss.
 We may not eliminate attachments but we can reduce these to minimum ones that really matter.
-Attach to God detach from world

 Opposite of liberation is attachmemt. leberty gives happiness and joy